tfausak/tfausak.github.io/_posts/2013-02-17-testing-a-node-js-http-server-with-mocha.md

 ## Package

-I created a simple Node package called [massive-wight][] that contains nothing more than an HTTP server and tests for it.
-The layout is pretty simple: `lib` contains the business logic, `bin` has the executable, and the tests live in `test`.
+I created [a simple Node package][2] that contains nothing more than an HTTP server and tests for it.
+The layout is pretty
+straightforward: `lib` contains the business logic, `bin` has the executable, and the tests live in `test`.

 ## Server

-The server couldn't be simpler.
+The server isn't too complicated.
 It returns an HTTP 200 OK response to every request.
 It also includes the text "Hello, world!" in the response.